Corporate Knights: Global 100 Dinners

 During the annual World Economic Forum in Davos, Switzerland, Corporate Knights hosts the Global 100 Davos Dinner and announces the year's most sustainable companies.

 Best 50 Gala

 The Annual Best 50 Corporate Citizens in Canada are announced each summer at a gala in Toronto.
 Awards of distinction are also presented at this event.

 Online roundtables

-Corporate Knights frequently hosts virtual events featuring globally recognized voices, such as "Fireside Stories for the Climate" with David Suzuki and Margaret Atwood.
+Corporate Knights frequently hosts virtual events, such as "Fireside Stories for the Climate" with David Suzuki and Margaret Atwood.

 Public policy

-Corporate Knights has undertaken extensive research model investment pathways for Canada to achieve its climate goals in a way that boosts the economy including the Build Back Better Synthesis Report, which was backed in a letter signed by many of Canadian business leaders and made into a short video.
-The analysis and data was also used to underpin a Citizen's Budget.
+Corporate Knights has undertaken research model investment pathways for Canada to achieve its climate goals in a way that boosts the economy, including the Build Back Better Synthesis Report, which was backed in a letter signed by many Canadian business leaders and made into a short video.
+The analysis and data were also used to underpin a Citizen's Budget.
 Corporate Knights updated this work in 2022 with a Climate and Economic Renewal Investment Plan.